-Breaking bad, difficult or unexpected news
+Breaking bad news

-Breaking potentially or likely bad news can be difficult.
+Breaking bad (or what you think is likely to be bad) news can be difficult.
 You may be worried about causing pain and distress, having to deal with difficult reactions and perhaps about being blamed.
 Because of these concerns, some health professionals try and maintain a professional distance, staying brisk and detached.
 But this can come across as uncaring.